PowerAppsDarren/PCF-Dataset-HTML-Table/README.md

       - Use `console.log` statements to inspect property values and browser DevTools to tweak CSS on the fly, speeding up pixel-perfect adjustments before deployment.

+## Step 08: Deploy to Your Environment

+- Push directly from the CLI
+    - From the project root run `pac pcf push` to package, upload, and register the control in your default solution.
+This skips building a managed solution for classroom speed.

+- Import into a Canvas app
+    - Open Power Apps Studio
+    - ➜ **Insert → Get more components → Code** and add **HtmlTableLab**.
+    - Drop it onto the screen, set **Items** to `Gallery1.AllItems` or any collection (`ClearCollect(colPeople, People)`), and experiment with the new properties.

 ```PowerShell

 ```